Used 7th Gen Charger vs the now retired Impala - Which used model would be better for you?

 • Subpar headlights

-The new Dodge Charger comes in five trim levels (SXT, GT, R/T, Scat Pack 392 and the supercharged SRT Hellcat) vs just three for Chevy Impala (LS, LT and Premier).
+The 7th Generation Dodge Charger came in five trim levels (SXT, GT, R/T, Scat Pack and the supercharged SRT Hellcat) vs just three for Chevy Impala (LS, LT and Premier).
 What that means is more choices for you and a way to customize your car to truly represent who you are.

 There's no denying that the Charger looks great, some would even say mean (in a good way).
 But so is the Impala with its Camaro-inspired front fascia that gives it a powerful look that turns heads.